Your advisor’s door is always open

 Apply in person at the Rusk Building, Room 201 (this is the preferred method for undergraduate students).
 You can also apply for graduation by mail/email.
-You’ll need to fill out the appropriate form:
+You’ll need to fill out the graduation application.

-Application dates vary depending on which semester you plan to graduate.
+Application dates vary depending on the semester you plan to graduate.
 Please refer to the list below: